 During the urban development of the 1960’s and 70’s, Colonia Güell remained intact as its primary focus was still textile production.
 However, during the textile crisis of 1973 the mill ceased its production and over the following years, the property was sold.
 The mill was divided and sold, the houses to their inhabitants and the facilities and land to public institutions.

-Antoni Gaudi’s work focused on the building of the crypt of the church.
+Antoni Gaudí focused on the building of the crypt of the church.
 It incorporates for the first time many of his architectural innovations.
-The unfinished church laid the groundwork for the Sagrada Familia in Barcelona.
+The unfinished church laid the groundwork for La Sagrada Família in Barcelona.
 Gaudi said had the church been finished, it would have been a “monumental model of the Sagrada Familia”.
+(See also: Antoni Gaudí in Barcelona: the 10 Major Works)

 The old textile factory occupies the nearly six hectares that now form the industrial area of Colonia Güell.
 Restoration began in 2000 to transform the industrial area into a business park with a capacity for up to 6,000 employees.
 Architect Oscar Tusquets participated in the project, having previously worked on the remodeling of cultural landmarks such as the Palau de la Música Catalana.
 Currently the factory is used as a business center and tourists are not allowed to enter.